 “In everything, therefore, treat people the same way you want them to treat you” (Matthew 7:12).

 - Harassment of any kind is not acceptable at Florida College.
 Harassment is defined as any physical or verbal abuse that is offensive to the recipient.
 Sexual harassment is any physical, verbal, and/or graphic sexual advance, request for sexual favors, or other sexually-oriented conduct which is offensive or objectionable to the recipient.
 Racial harassment includes racial slurs, offensive or derogatory remarks about a person’s race or color, or the display of racially offensive symbols.
 “Appendix B” of the student handbook includes a full statement of the Florida College harassment policy.

 - Any student who feels that he or she has been subjected to harassment, whether from a student or employee, should report the matter to the dean of students

 Though certainly a matter of moral behavior (in terms of the biblical principle of dressing “modestly and discreetly”—I Timothy 2:9), the College’s dress code also fits the image of a professional institution fostering an environment for Christian scholars.

 Consequently, our students are expected to live up to a reasonable standard of dress fitting the nature of this institution as it strives to educate “the whole man.”
-Such an education includes instruction on expected standards of decorum in serious professional and academic settings.
+Such an education includes instruction on expected standards of decorum in professional and academic settings.